garrandall/popular-music-data/tracks/know-no-better-major-lazer-travis-scott-camila-cabello-quavo.md

 Front like you love it, but you know that you hate it Yeah you know no better
 Yeah you know no better
-Yeah you know no better, ooh
+Yeah you know no better, oh

 Yeah, you know no better
 Say you different, who you kidding?
 Yeah, you know no better
-Ooh, save that talk for the ones who don't know no better 'Cause baby I know you better
+Oh, save that talk for the ones who don't know no better 'Cause baby I know you better
 ('Cause baby I know no better)
 Baby I know you better (baby I know)